 “Aahh… Donmai (Don’t mind it)”

-Sorena is a convenient word to show affirmation to a statement.
-It is like “That!” in English, and it is possible to use it by itself.
+Sorena is a convenient word to show affirmation of a statement.
+It is like “That!” in English, and it is possible to use it alone.

 (Kono Jugyou wa majide omoshirokunai)

-Seyana possesses the same meaning as the above-explained それな (sorena) it is just a variation that started in the 関西(Kansai) region but thanks to the widespread use of the internet and the media, it has become customary to hear it all around the country.
+Seyana has the same meaning as the above それな (sorena), it is just a variation that started in the 関西 (Kansai) region. region, but thanks to the widespread use of the Internet and the media, it has become common to hear it all over the country.

-It is a contemporary twist to No. 15 せやな Where it becomes even shorter removing the や in the middle, but the meaning and use don’t change, but it is mainly used in text form, but some people do use it when speaking.
+It is a contemporary variation of No. 15 せやな, where it becomes even shorter by removing the や in the middle, but the meaning and use does not change, but it is mainly used in text form, but some people use it when speaking.

-Wara is the Kanji for laughing in Japanese, and it is used as LOL in English.
-It can be used at the end of a sentence or alone, just as its English counterpart.
+Wara is the kanji for laughing in Japanese and is used as LOL in English.
+It can be used at the end of a sentence or on its own, just like its English counterpart.

-It is the first chapter typed to write 笑, and it signifies more laughter than 笑 by itself.
-It can be stacked as much as needed and can replace 笑 with just one “w”
+It is the first chapter typed to write 笑, and it means more laughter than 笑 alone.
+It can be stacked as many times as needed and can replace 笑 with just one “w”.

-Born from a Japanese comment online where it was said that a long line of “wwww” looks like manga grass. 草 has become the most recent replacement for “www.”
-While for 20+ aged people 草 feels off to be used vocally, younger generations usually use it as a spoken word between them.
+Born from a Japanese online comment that said a long line of “wwww” looked like manga grass. 草 has become the latest replacement for “www”.
+While people over the age of 20 find 草 uncomfortable to use out loud, younger generations usually use it as a spoken word among themselves.

-To keep it simple, it is a geekier word than the other variants explained above, and it possesses more of an “LMAO’ feeling than “LOL” in English.
-It is usually used as a one-word response to a message to someone, and while it is not common to hear it used when talking, it is not something unheard of.
+To keep it simple, it is a geekier word than the other variants explained above, and it has more of an “LMAO” feel than “LOL” in English.
+It is usually used as a one-word response to a message to someone, and while it is not common to hear it used in conversation, it is not unheard of.

-A literal translation of this slang word would be “has a feeling of.”
-It is used after a sentence to denote that it feels like that without ultimately affirming or negating something.
-It can be understood as “in my opinion “in English, just that instead of going at the start of the sentence, it goes at the end.
-Some examples of its use would be
+A literal translation of this slang word would be “has a feeling of.
+It is used after a sentence to indicate that it feels that way, without ultimately affirming or negating anything.
+It can be understood as “in my opinion” in English, except that instead of coming at the beginning of the sentence, it comes at the end.
+Some examples of its use are:

 (Uso tsuiteru Kan aru)